Grim Pickings: Plot

 Every winter, the Tender family make a pilgrimage to the orchard of elderly Aunt Alice (Phyllis Burford) for the apple harvest.
-On the first day of the harvest, various family tensions emerge among the 13 adults, largely centered around family matriarch Betsy Tender (Lorraine Bayly), who has a desire to control and manipulate all around her.
+On the first day of the harvest, various family tensions emerge among the 13 adults, largely centred around family matriarch Betsy Tender (Lorraine Bayly), who has a desire to control and manipulate all around her.
 Dinner is interrupted by the arrival of Damian Treloar (Brian Vriends), the recently divorced ex-husband of Betsy's daughter Anna (Eva Hamburg).
 Treloar is disliked by almost every member of the group, and ultimately spends the night in his van outside the house.
 The next morning he is found dead in the orchard, wearing Betsy's parka, next to several half-eaten apples that appear to have been deliberately sprayed with pesticide.